renderedtext/ruby-101/README.md

   puts "Weekend arrived, enjoy yourselves!" end
 ```
-* Instead of using `if` when you need to compare the resulting value of
+* Instead of using `if` and lots of `elsif`s when you need to compare
-  an expression with many other values, use `case`
+  the resulting value of expression with many other values, use `case`
 * After `case` specify the expression to be evaluated,
   * on the next line provide `when` and one or more expressions or
     values (separated by commas `,`) to compare using the `===` operator